bKlueber/PrvAck/configFiles/readMe.txt

 \\\\\\\\\\\\\\\\\\\///////GUIDE FOR EDITING THE GAMES .txt FILES ///////\\\\\\\\\\\\\\\\\\\

 The game is currently coded in a way that the bulk of the content can be added by editing the .txt files found within.
-Right now there are six .txt files that should be edited and one that should not be touched
+Right now there are five .txt files that should be edited and one that should not be touched

 The five that are okay to edit are: